mathigon/textbooks/content/fractals/content.md

 ::: column.grow(parent="right")

-Another famous fractal is the __Sierpinski Triangle__.
+Another famous fractal is the [__Sierpinski triangle__](gloss:sierpinski-triangle).
 In this case, we start with a large, equilateral triangle, and then repeatedly cut smaller triangles out of the remaining parts.

 {.reveal(when="slider=0")} Notice how the final shape is made up of [three identical copies of itself](target:x), and each of these is made up of even